 Whether or not anxiety becomes a problem for someone is down to many different factors, which may be a combination of biological, psychological or social factors.
 Also, someone could experience anxiety as a problem even if their symptoms did not fit into a particular diagnostic category.

 What can help with anxiety?

-There are a variety of approaches to treating anxiety, and as a therapist, I focus on two methods: Hypno-psychotherapy and Acceptance and Commitment Therapy (ACT), a mindfulness-based behaviour therapy.
+There are a variety of approaches to treating anxiety, and as a therapist, I tend to focus on two methods: Hypno-psychotherapy and Acceptance and Commitment Therapy (ACT), a mindfulness-based behaviour therapy, (although I do use other methods such as EMDR when appropriate).
 Sometimes one approach or the other is more helpful to an individual, but quite often elements of both approaches can be utilised in tackling anxiety problems.

 Secondly, hypnosis is really helpful in psychotherapy as a way of ‘getting the message where it’s needed’.
 Consider this: You may have felt anxious/angry/sad and told yourself 'this is silly, I’ve got no reason to feel this way, I just need to get a grip…’.
 But how often does this work?
 It’s very difficult for those logical, rational areas of the brain (largely located in the outer hemispheres) to get through to the more emotional regions, (deep within the brain).
 Put simply, hypnosis seems to facilitate this process, which is why it’s often so helpful in modifying habitual behavioural problems.
 It can also help with the reprocessing of memories that are triggering patterns of anxious responses in particular situations.
 (For more about Hypnosis, please follow the link above to my page on the subject.)